Wilks's Theorem, Global Fits, and Neutrino Oscillations: The Log-likelihood, , Wilks's Theorem, and Common Test Statistics

 When looking at the results of an experiment, one vital piece of information is ``How likely is your data given your model''.
 This is called the ``likelihood''.
 A model of the data consists of a function telling us the probability of a given event, often one that has a set of parameters that can vary.
 This function is known as a ``probability density function'', and the parameters are usually represented by a vector $\vec{\theta}$.
 Assuming each data event is independent of the next, the likelihood can be found by finding the probability of each event and multiplying:

-where $\vec{x}$ is the set of data, $PDF$ is the probability density function representing the probability of a given event, $\vec{\theta}$ are the parameters of that function, and $L$ is the likelihood of the set of data.\footnote{Formally, the product of probabilities will be 0 for continuous valued $PDF$s.
+where $\vec{x}$ is the set of data, $PDF$ is the probability density function representing the probability of a given event, $\vec{\theta}$ are the parameters of that function, and $L$ is the likelihood of the set of data.\footnote{Formally, the product of probabilities will be 0 for continuous-valued $PDF$s.
 We won't discuss the reasons these infinitesimal elements can be ignored here.
-For most physics applications, they do not affect the conclusion. $L$ is representing this product after dealing with this detail.} $L$ is often unwieldy and computationally difficult to deal with, and so we almost always compute the likelihood in log-space, producing the log-likelihood:
+For most physics applications, they do not affect the conclusion. $L$ represents this product after dealing with this detail.} $L$ is the number that contains the most information about the data's relation to the model, though its interpretation often requires approximations. $L$ it is often unwieldy and computationally difficult to deal with, and so we almost always compute the likelihood in log-space, producing the log-likelihood:

 One especially relevant model is the normal distribution.
 It is often possible to reduce the expected outcome of a given experiment to a series of normal distributions.
-Indeed, any experiment which relies on counting a large number of events in a set of bins can be represented by a set of normal distributions\footnote{Even when these bins are not completely independent, to the extent that the dependence is described by a correlation matrix, a set of normal distributions still applies.
+Indeed, any experiment that relies on counting a large number of events in a set of bins can be represented by a set of normal distributions\footnote{Formally, the expected distribution is a Poisson, but a Poisson distribution which expects $n$ counts is well approximated by a normal distribution with mean $n$ and standard deviation of $n^{\frac{1}{2}}$ when $n$ is large.}\footnote{Even when these bins are not completely independent, to the extent that the dependence is described by a correlation matrix, a set of normal distributions still applies.
 We won't be talking about correlated data in this paper, however}:

-where $\vec{y}$ are the data, $\vec{\mu}$ are the mean expectations of the model (dependent on $\vec{\theta}$, and $\vec{\sigma}$ are the standard deviations of each element.
+where $\vec{y}$ are the data, $\vec{\mu}$ are the mean expectations of the model (dependent on $\vec{\theta}$), and $\vec{\sigma}$ are the standard deviations of each element.
 One may recognize a portion of the first term as the traditional $\chi^2$.
-In principle, $\vec{\sigma}$ can depend on $\vec{\theta}$ as well, but it often has minimal dependence, and only enters as a log correction.
+In principle, $\vec{\sigma}$ can depend on $\vec{\theta}$ as well, but it often has minimal dependence\footnote{When looking for new physics, the effect is often relatively small, and the effect on the standard deviation is even smaller.}.
 Since we are most concerned with differences in $LL$, if:

 then